deephudka005/Sms-Apps/README.md

+# Note

+Both the Apps were made during my internship with KGE Technologies Pvt.
+Ltd.

 # SmsRedirect-App

 The App redirects the message received to the entered number using the default sim which is set for sending message.
 It also shows the sender's mobile no. and the message body.